Non-Greasy Lavender Body Butter Recipe

 This non-greasy lavender body butter recipe is easy to craft and makes a wonderful homemade gift idea.
-A touch of natural neem oil is added for it’s anti-viral, anti-bacterial and anti-fungal properties.
+A touch of natural neem oil is added for it’s antiviral, antibacterial and antifungal properties that work together to promote skin health.

 I made this lavender body butter recipe specifically for my grandmother as a homemade Christmas gift.
 Her favorite scent is lavender lavender lavender.
-And I chose to add the neem oil to the recipe as she suffers from reoccurring shingles and neem oil has very strong anti-viral properties.
-In addition neem oil has also been shown to offer relief from common skin conditions like eczema and psoriasis.
+Additionally she also, unfortunately, struggles with recurring shingles.
+Because of neem oils antiviral properties, I thought adding neem oil to this non-greasy lavender body butter recipe would be the perfect fit for her.
+Traditionally, neem oil has been used in many skin care applications that offer relief from common skin conditions like eczema and psoriasis.

 Non-greasy Lavender Body Butter Recipe